Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Mediastinitis is an inflammatory process in the organs of the mediastinum, which often leads to compression of the vessels and nerves.
-In clinic all inflammatory processes, which in clinical practice most often determine the mediastinal syndrome, including traumatic injuries, are treated with the term "mediastinitis".
+Mediastinitis is an inflammatory process in the organs of the mediastinum, which often leads to compression of blood vessels and nerves.
+In the clinic, all inflammatory processes that in clinical practice most often cause mediastinal syndrome, including traumatic injuries, are interpreted by the term "mediastinitis".

-Absence of fascial barriers, constant volumetric and spatial movements of loose fiber, caused by pulsation of the heart and vessels, respiratory movements and peristalsis of the esophagus, create ideal conditions for the generalization of the inflammatory process.
+The absence of fascial barriers, constant volumetric and spatial movements of loose tissue caused by the pulsation of the heart and blood vessels, respiratory movements and peristalsis of the esophagus, create ideal conditions for the generalization of the inflammatory process.

-According to the anatomical structure of the mediastinum, the anterior and posterior mediastinitis are distinguished, each of which can be upper, middle, lower and total in the level.
-The clinical course distinguishes between acute and chronic mediastinitis.
+According to the anatomical structure of the mediastinum, there is anterior and posterior mediastinitis, each of which can be upper, middle, lower and total.
+According to the clinical course, there is acute and chronic mediastinitis.

-Aseptic (fibrous) mediastinitis is extremely rare, mainly inflammation caused by microflora (nonspecific or specific).
-Ways of penetration of microflora into the mediastinum are different: most often the cause is the trauma of the esophagus (chemical burns, ruptures, damage to the diverticulum, etc.), trachea and bronchi.
+Aseptic (fibrous) mediastinitis is extremely rare, inflammation is mainly caused by microflora (non-specific or specific).
+The ways of microflora penetration into the mediastinum are different: most often the cause is trauma to the esophagus (chemical burns, ruptures, damage to the diverticulum, etc.), trachea and bronchi.

-Less common is the fascial leaflet from the neck or from adjacent tissues (bifurcation lymph nodes of the trachea, from the pleural cavity, ribs, sternum).
-Very rarely there is odontogenic infection.
+Less often, the spread occurs along the fascial sheets from the neck or from adjacent tissues (bifurcation lymph nodes of the trachea, from the pleural cavity, ribs, sternum).
+Odontogenic infection is extremely rare.

 ICD-10 code